aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 Accessing inputs and outputs
 ----------------------------

-Load again the calculation node used in Section :ref:`loadnode`:
+Load again the calculation node used in the :ref:`2020_virtual_loadnode` section:

 .. code:: python